Get a free consultation

 Multilingual, international audiences are now increasingly common.
-These non-English native speaking audiences provide a unique challenge for speakers and presenters: How can you be clearly understood, without dumbing down your topic or patronising your audience?
+Non-native English-speaking audiences provide a unique challenge for speakers and presenters: How can you be clearly understood, without dumbing down your topic or patronising your audience?

 In addition, if English is not your first language, you may feel at a disadvantage.

-However, you do not need to speak English brilliantly to be an effective communicator.
+However, you do not need to speak English brilliantly to have effective communication skills.
 In fact, people who speak English as a second language are more effective at communicating to multilingual audiences, according to a BBC article.

-At Benjamin Ball Associates, we have helped thousands of senior executives from Europe, Asia and the Middle East to present more effectively.
+At Benjamin Ball Associates, we have helped thousands of senior executives from Europe, Asia and the Middle East to present more effectively with our public speaking training.
 From our experience, there are five simple rules you can follow to ensure your message is received and understood.

 So whether English is your first, second or even third tongue, use these rules to present effectively to multilingual audiences: